Do you want the convenience of having a rowing machine at home without breaking the bank?

 With progressive resistance, there is no real option to adjust the level of resistance.
 Instead, the resistance gets tougher the harder you row, e.g. air or water.

-Air and magnetic resistance are known to produce the smoothest resistance, and air resistance typically requires the least maintenance.
+Air and magnetic resistance are known to produce the smoothest resistance, and air resistance typically requires the least maintenance but is loud.

 However, when it comes to attachments or moving parts like handles, foot straps, seats, etc. the quality varies.